abdelkimo/or-tools/doc_sources/MANUAL/source/manual/utilities/logging.rst

   ``INFO``, ``ERROR`` and
   ``WARNING`` are treated the same way. ``FATAL`` works as expected and the program aborts (calls ``abort()``) after printing the message.

+..  index:: DLOG

 * Second, depending on the debug or release mode.
 When debugging, you can use ``DLOG(severity)`` with the same levels (and the same results).
 If ``NDEBUG`` is defined, you are in release mode and ``DLOG(severity)`` doesn't do anything except for ``FATAL`` where it becomes a ``LOG(ERROR)``.

-..  index:: gflags; log levels
+..  index:: gflags; log levels, VLOG

 * Finally, you can also use ``VLOG(level)`` with different levels.
 The higher the level, the more detailed the information.